nginxinc/docker-nginx/modules/README.md

 This command will attempt to build an image called `my-nginx-with-lua` based on official nginx docker hub image with two modules: `ndk` and `lua`.
 By default, a Debian-based image will be used.
 If you wish to use Alpine instead, add `-f Dockerfile.alpine` to the command line.
+By default, mainline images are used as a base, but it's possible to specify a different image by providing `NGINX_FROM_IMAGE` build argument, e.g. `--build-arg NGINX_FROM_IMAGE=nginx:stable`.

 The build script will look for module build definition files on filesystem directory under the same name as the module (and resulting package) and if